Venezuela's Chavez to skip summit due to health

 “If Chavez dies unexpectedly without a clear successor, a unified opposition - likely behind former presidential candidate Henrique Capriles Radonski - would stand its best chance to come to power in over a decade.”

-Chavez is guaranteed a warm welcome and discreet treatment because of his friendship with Cuba’s past and present rulers Fidel and Raul Castro, plus the strict controls on information there.
+Chavez is guaranteed a warm welcome and discreet treatment in Cuba because of his friendship with past and present rulers Fidel and Raul Castro, plus the strict controls on information there.